 Heading Back to Harbor Springs

-Dinner and Lodging in Harbor Springs and Petoskey
+Stay the Night: Dinner and Lodging in Harbor Springs

-Head back about 12 miles on State Road to Harbor Springs, where dinner choices include Stafford’s Pier (102 E. Bay St., 231.526.6201); in good weather, you may also dine outside overlooking the marina and pick out your dream yacht.
-Other dining choices include the New York (101 State St., 231.526.1904) and the aforementioned Turkey’s.
+Head back about 12 miles on State Road to Harbor Springs, where dinner choices include Stafford’s Pier; in good weather, you can dine outside overlooking the marina and pick out your dream boat.
+Other dining choices include The New York and aforementioned Turkey’s.
+Accommodations are available at the Best Western of Harbor Springs and Birchwood Inn.

 - 9 Incredible Places for a Michigan Fall Color Tour